Elliott Abrams: Trump administration

 On January 25, 2019, Secretary of State Mike Pompeo appointed Abrams as the United States' Special Representative for Venezuela.
 This came two days after American recognition of Venezuelan opposition leader Juan Guaidó as president, thus advocating for regime change in Venezuela.

 Abrams's career and record on foreign policy was questioned by some opposition members in Congress.
 For example, in February 2019, Representative Ilhan Omar of Minnesota questioned whether Abrams was the correct choice for such a role because of his conviction of lying to Congress about his role in the Iran-Contra affair, and his historical support for previous instances of right-wing regime change in Central and South America in the 1970s and 1980s.
 Omar particularly criticized Abrams's description of the Reagan administration's "record in El Salvador [as] one of fabulous achievement," in light of the El Mozote massacre, a mass killing of over 800 Salvadorian civilians carried out by US-backed and trained "death squads."

 Upon the resignation of Brian Hook, Abrams was selected to succeed him as United States Special Representative for Iran.
-Both positions were merged into the United States Special Representative for Iran and Venezuela as of September 1, 2020.
+Both positions were merged into the US Special Representative for Iran and Venezuela as of September 1, 2020.

+Post-Trump administration

+In 2021, Abrams founded a new group called the Vandenberg Coalition, named after Arthur Vandenberg, who helped build the foundations for NATO after World War II.
+The coalition involves Morgan Ortagus, a former State Department official, Randy Scheunemann, a neocon lobbist and former head of the Committee for the Liberation of Iraq, Doug Feith, a former Defense Department planner for the Iraq War, and Lewis “Scooter” Libby, the former chief of staff to Vice President Dick Cheney.

+On 3 July 2023, Abrams was nominated to the U.S. Advisory Commission on Public Diplomacy by President Biden.
+He still needs to be confirmed by the Senate before serving on the commission.

+Since the October 7 attacks in 2023, his focus has been on supporting Israel's war in Gaza, along with the need to extend the war to Iran, acclaiming it is one of the primary financial sponsors of Hamas.
+This is despite the fact that President Biden made it clear that there is “no clear evidence” that Iran was involved in the October 7 attacks – a statement that the Iranian government has also strongly emphasized.